Prachi-Gore/Model-Fitting-Data-Visualization-Tool/README.md

                                                             Shiny Dashboard
-## MODEL MONITORING TOOL made with shiny
+## MODEL FITTING & DATA VISUALIZATION TOOL made with shiny

 <p>This website is for those people who want to visualize dataset, fit the model but don't know any programming language <p>
 <p>MMT is TOOL with following feature's. <p>